inverse-inc/packetfence/t/venom/pfservers/pfdhcplistener_multi_tenant/TESTSUITE.md

 - TODO: install dhcp-test script on PF server (currently missing)

 ## Global config steps
-A tenant different than default has been configured
+A tenant different than default has been configured (see global_config_multi_tenant scenario)

 ## Scenario steps

 ### Mono-tenant
 1. Create a production network in new tenant
-1. Restart services (iptables, pfdhcp, pfdns)
+1. Restart services (iptables, pfdhcp, pfdns, pfdhcplistener)
 1. Create a DHCP request from an unknown node using `dhcp-test` tool
 1. Check node created in DB
 1. Check current ip4log of node created in DB